Mastek Blog

 According to a Salesforce report, 70% of consumers say a company’s understanding of their individual needs influences their loyalty.
 Retailers are now equipped with the next level of personalisation where they are able to provide just-in-time assistance and proactive care.

-AI can identify potential customers based on purchase history to promote and share focussed offerings in a brand.
-When such customers come in vicinity of the store, a message with an offer can be sent on a cellphone.
+AI can identify potential customers based on purchase history to promote and share focused offerings in a brand.
+When such customers come in the vicinity of the store, a message with an offer can be sent on a cellphone.

 • Improving Adoption of Loyalty Programs

-Loyalty programs seek to go beyond registration and occasional cashing in offers.
-Inactive memberships can result in relationship breach.
-Demographic look-alike mapping, targeted efforts can be made to convert this into an active membership by sending right offers at the right time.
+Loyalty programs seek to go beyond registration and occasional cashing-in offers.
+Inactive memberships can result in a relationship breach.
+Demographic look-alike mapping and targeted efforts can be made to convert this into an active membership by sending the right offers at the right time.

 4. Operations